mikeoconnor0308/HTMD-Adaptive-OpenMM/README.md

 ```
 ./generateOpenMMEquilibrated.sh
 ```
-The script calls the python script `openmm_equilibration.py`, which reads in the starting structures and equilibrates them using the Amber10 forcefield and Amber10 implicit solvent.
+The shell script calls the python script `openmm_equilibration.py`, which reads in the starting structures and equilibrates them using the Amber10 forcefield and Amber10 implicit solvent.
 This script should be modified as required for particular systems.
 It also copies the files in `generator_stuff`, which include the scripts required for production runs.

 ### Running Adaptive Sampling